John Robertson Reid. 1851-1926

 The Sale of Old Dobbin.
 Oil over a printed base, 1906

 This painting tells the story of an event that happened in 1874 when a farmer worker, William Bromley, was evicted from his farm at Yalding in Kent and forced to sell off all his belongings, including his faithful old horse Dobbin.

-William Bromley is seated front left and the young girl next to him, weeping quietly in a handkerchief, is his eldest daughter Emma, who was ten at the time.
+William Bromley is seated front left, looking crestfallen.
+He has his hat in his hands and his dog sits by his knee.
+The young girl next to him, weeping quietly into a handkerchief, is his eldest daughter Emma, who was ten at the time.
 A few months later the family emigrated to New Zealand.